-The embellishment of a manuscript with gold leaf burnished to shine brightly, or with colour and gold.
+The embellishment of a manuscript with pure gold leaf laid on a gesso base and the metal burnished to shine brightly, or decoration with colour and gold.

 |Area currently practised||UK|

 |Current no. of professionals (sideline to main income)

 |Minimum no. of craftspeople required|

 Gold was always regarded in historical times as precious, it doesn’t tarnish as other metals do, it was rare, expensive, and had high status.
 It was thus a natural material to use for Christians producing the first manuscript books to decorate the pages to the glory of God.
 Gold in both leaf and powder forms were used; the latter mixed with gum to create shell gold (in later times it was sold in mussel shells – hence the name).
 Silver and other metals were also used, and, later mosaic gold, but none could compete with the brilliance of shine of burnished leaf gold on a raised gesso ground.

 Learning how to gild with gesso is a complicated, and sometimes capricious, process, and it is usually best to take a course with an experience illuminator.